teamniteo/handbook/2_Operations/scrum.md

 This is also the time to bring up any other comments about the work process in general.

-We look at how many story points we assigned, how many were done and the distribution between the departments and types of user stories.
+We look at how many story points we assigned, how many were done and the distribution between the departments and types of User Stories.

 The Scrum master creates a new [retrospective issue](https://github.com/niteoweb/operations/issues/new?template=retrospective.md&title=Retrospective%20for%20Sprint%20#) before each retrospective.
 This issue has a template that serves as a checklist for the meeting and helps the Scrum master write up a brief report afterward.